Welcome to FAS Payroll

-To process academic payroll, we use a combination of hardcopy payroll forms and electronic data entered into ASIS (Arts & Science Information System).
+To process academic payroll, we use a combination of PDF payroll forms submitted into our Google Form and electronic data entered into ASIS (Arts & Science Information System).
 Please note that ASIS is primarily used to appoint adjuncts, graders and course assistants each semester.

-Three (3) types of forms are used, depending on the nature of the payroll appointment:
+Three (3) types of PDF forms are used, depending on the nature of the payroll appointment:

 - New Hire Employment Form

 To hire a new employee

 To add a new appointment to an employee or student who is already employed at the University

 - Payroll Change Request (PCR) – aka Turnaround Document (TAD)

 To request changes to an existing appointment, such as a compensation increase or accounting change